-The impact on catch rates due to sound elevation levels was assessed and sensitivity/vulnerability differences amongst the targeted fish species identified for each sector.
-Sound generated during the proposed seismic survey is expected to be in the order of 255 dB re 1 $\mu$ Pa at 1 m at an operating frequency range of 5 - 300 Hz.
+Sound generated during the proposed seismic survey is expected to be in the order of 255 dB re 1 μ Pa at 1 m at an operating frequency range of 5 - 300 Hz.
 This falls within the hearing range of most fish species.
-A sound transmission loss modelling study (SLR 2022) identified predicted zones of impact for fish species (amongst other marine fauna species of concern) based on relevant noise impact assessment criteria.
-The noise effects assessed included physiological effects (physical injury/permanent threshold shift (PTS) and temporary threshold shift (TTS)) and behavioural disturbance due to either immediate impact from single airgun pulses or cumulative effects of exposure to multiple airgun pulses over a period of 24 hours.
-Based on the current project description, sound levels for the seismic survey could notionally be expected to attenuate to below levels for behavioural disturbance at a distance of 4 km from the source.
-The spatial extent of the impact of sound (produced by the airgun array) on catch rates is expected to be regional, although localised at any one time.
-The impact is considered to be of immediate duration and reversible without additional time or cost.
-Based on the distance of fishing grounds from the Reconnaissance Permit area, only the large pelagic longline and tuna pole-line sectors are considered to be susceptible to the effects of elevated sound.
-With the implementation of the project controls and mitigation measures, the residual impact due to seismic noise is considered to be of LOW NEGATIVE significance.
-There is no impact expected on the demersal trawl, midwater trawl, demersal longline, small pelagic purse-seine, linefish, west coast rock lobster, netfish and small-scale fishing sectors.
+The potential impacts on fish of sound produced by seismic sources may include, amongst other effects, physiological injury/mortality, behavioural avoidance and reduced reproductive success.
+The results of the Sound Transmission Loss Modelling study were analysed to identify zones of impact for fish species (amongst other marine fauna species of concern) based on relevant noise impact assessment criteria.
+The noise effects assessed included physiological effects (physical injury/permanent threshold shift (PTS) and temporary threshold shift (TTS)) and behavioural disturbance due to either immediate impact from single seismic source pulses or cumulative effects of exposure to multiple seismic source pulses over a period of 24 hours.
+The results were used to inform the assessment of potential effects of reduced catch rates as a result of behavioural avoidance of fish in response to elevated sound levels.
+Based on the current project description, sound levels for the seismic survey can notionally be expected to attenuate below 160 dB less than 4 km from the source array.
+The current assessment is that behavioural disturbance to fish could be expected within this range and that catch rates could therefore also be affected.
+The spatial extent of the impact of seismic source noise emissions on catch rates is expected to be regional, although localised at any one time.
+The impact is considered to be fully reversible - any disturbance of behaviour that may occur as a result of survey noise would be temporary.
+The impact of increased noise generated during the survey could affect any fishing sector that operates within 4 km of the proposed seismic survey area.
+Based on the distance of fishing grounds from the proposed survey area, only the large pelagic longline sector would be susceptible to impacts of elevated sound.
+With the implementation of the project controls and mitigation measures, the residual impact due to seismic noise is considered to be of low significance for large pelagic longline sector.